a place for contemplative practice, deep listening and compassion

 Classes

-Facilitated by Dr. Karen Piering Abbott, our Mindful Compassion Circles focus on developing inner resources and resilience through mindful practices and compassionate connections.
-Through our sessions, we aim to safely foster healing and connection to self and each other, through empirically validated breathwork, body movement and deep, therapeutic, collaborative sharing of our internal experience (think process not content).
+Facilitated by Dr. Karen Piering Abbott, our seasonal Mindful Compassion Practice Series focus on developing inner resources and resilience through mindful practices and compassionate connections.
+Through our sessions, we aim to safely foster healing and strengthen connection to self, others and nature using empirically validated breathwork, gentle body movement, poetry and collaborative sharing of our internal experience.
+We focus on the process—your emotions, body sensations, and internal reactions—because this promotes healing through mindful noticing and compassionate witnessing.

 Mindfulness Education